-Mr. Speaker, I was happy to note that the City of Iqaluit's recent announcement that public consultations will be held on June 7 and 9 concerning the different options under consideration for critical improvements to the community's water infrastructure; as the minister is well aware, the federal government has committed \$214 million to the essential work.
-I was proud to have been part of the advocacy for this investment.
+Mr. Speaker, I was happy to note the City of Iqaluit's recent announcement that public consultations will be held on June 7 and 9 concerning the different options under consideration for critical improvements to the community's water infrastructure.
+As the minister is well aware, the federal government has committed \$214 million to this essential work and I was proud to have been part of the advocacy for this investment.